-Everfresh® 100% juice and juice drinks are available in over 30 flavors, from such classics as Orange, Cranberry and flavored lemonades to exotics that include Blueberry Pomegranate and Pineapple Mango.
+Everfresh® 100% juice and juice drinks are available in more than 35 flavors, from such classics as Orange, Cranberry and flavored lemonades to exotics that include Premium Papaya and Pineapple Mango.
 Originating in the Midwest, the Everfresh signature package is a hot-filled, 16 oz. glass bottle primarily for single-serve consumption.
-Additional consumer friendly packages range from 10 oz. to 64 oz.
+Additional consumer-friendly packages range from 10 oz. to 64 oz.

-Everfresh Premier Varietals[TM], a new theme from Everfresh positioned as a stand-alone brand to primarily be displayed in the produce section, is a premium line of 100% natural apple juice from a variety of apples specific to the taste of the varietal, such as Granny Smith, McIntosh, Honey Crisp, Golden Delicious, Fuji and the new Pink Lady.
-The Premier Varietals is packaged in an award-winning 12 oz. glass bottle with a decorative tamper evident neck seal.
+Everfresh Premier VarietalsTM, a unique theme from Everfresh, is positioned as a stand-alone brand for display in the produce section of supermarkets.
+Everfresh Premier Varietals is a premium line of 100% natural apple juice from a variety of apples specific to the taste of the varietal, such as Granny Smith, McIntosh, Honey Crisp, Golden Delicious, Fuji and Pink Lady.
+Premier Varietals are packaged in award-winning 12 oz. glass bottles with decorative tamper-evident neck seals.